gamedeff/Twitch_Batch_Logger/README.md

 * Log all your followed Twitch channels and group chats

-* Or just log from a list of channels that you provide
+* Or just log from a list of channels that you specify

 * Automatically select chat server (regular, event, group)